FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Creating_transfers_Start_here/Establishing_model_file_identifiers.md

     "title": "Establishing  model file identifiers",
     "linkTitle": "Establishing model file identifiers",
     "weight": "250"
-}The mechanisms described in assume an equality between the local IDF and the IDF agreed upon between the partners.
+}The mechanisms described in [Model file and physical file concepts](../model_and_physical_file_concepts) assume an equality between the local IDF and the IDF agreed upon between the partners.

 If for some reason the partners are not able to agree